 Not minor if: No other calibrated emergency equipment or emergency kits with calibrated equipment were available and or readily accessible to responder; or non-calibrated equipment was used to address an actual emergency.

-Example c: The inspectors observed that no offsite response organizations were present to observe or participate in the biennial graded exercise and that the licensee simulated contact with these organizations.
+Example 8c: The inspectors observed that no offsite response organizations were present to observe or participate in the biennial graded exercise and that the licensee simulated contact with these organizations.
 The inspectors reviewed the licensee’s preparations for the biennial exercise through discussions with the Health Physics specialist, who had responsibility for coordination of emergency preparedness.
 These discussions revealed that the requirement to invite the responsible offsite response organizations to participate in the exercise had been overlooked.

-The violation: The licensee failed to invite offsite response organizations to participate in biennial onsite emergency exercises as required, in part, by 10 CFR 40.31(j)(2)(xii) or 10 CFR 70.22(a)(3)(xii).
+The violation: The licensee failed to invite offsite response organizations to participate in biennial onsite emergency exercises as required, in part, by 10 CFR 40.31(j)(2)(xii) or 10 CFR 70.22(i)(3)(xii).

 Minor because: The offsite response organization is not required to participate in the exercise.
-The licensee is required to offer the opportunity but the offsite organization is not required or obligated to participate.
+The licensee is required to offer the opportunity, but the offsite organization is not required or obligated to participate.

 Not minor if: The offsite response organizations have requested and expressed an interest in participating in training, drills, and or exercises but the licensee has not been responsive to any and all requests from offsite support groups; or during an actual event, the response by an offsite support group and/or the coordination between the licensee and the offsite support group resulted in an inadequate response to protect the plant, workers, public, and the environment.

-Example d: The inspector determined an individual assigned as an alternate to the emergency organization with responsibility to maintain a chronological listing and sequence of the events was not trained in accordance with the Emergency Plan requirements.
+Example 8d: The inspector determined an individual assigned as an alternate to the emergency organization with responsibility to maintain a chronological listing and sequence of the events was not trained in accordance with the Emergency Plan requirements.
 Three other individuals including the primary assigned to the position were trained.
 The licensee’s Emergency Plan required that all members of the emergency organization be trained annually.

 The violation: The licensee failed to ensure that all members of the emergency organization be trained annually as required by their Emergency Plan.
 The license requires the licensee to maintain and execute the response measures in the Emergency Plan.
 The Emergency Plan states, in part, that “training regarding the actions they are required to perform during an emergency will be provided on an annual basis.”
 One individual was last trained 2 years prior to the date of the inspection.